 Projects on this map have already been approved by the Oklahoma City Council.
 Future projects to be funded by the temporary sales tax will appear on the map after Council approval.
 Scroll down for more information.

-The temporary penny sales tax extension will help make our streets better and continue work on a complete and safe street network for all Oklahoma City residents.
-It continues the use of the expiring MAPS 3 sales tax.
+The temporary penny sales tax extension helps make our streets better and continue work on a complete and safe street network for all Oklahoma City residents.
+It continued the use of the expiring MAPS 3 sales tax.

-Over 27 months, the temporary sales tax will generate $240 million of revenue for better and safer streets, sidewalks and trails for drivers, pedestrians and cyclists.
+Over 27 months, the temporary sales tax will generated an estimated $240 million of revenue for better and safer streets, sidewalks and trails for drivers, pedestrians and cyclists.
+It expired March 31, 2020.

 The initiative includes $168 million for street resurfacing, $24 million for streetscapes, $24 million for sidewalks, $12 million for trails, $12 million for bicycle infrastructure.